What’s it all about?

 English and Maths are important life skills that will help you to achieve your best in your studies and progress to your dream career.
 If you have not already achieved grade 9-4 in GCSE Maths and/ or English at school, we will support you to improve your skills.

-Mon-Fri, 9am-4pm.
+Mon-Fri, between 9am-4pm.
 Days and times of study are subject to change.
 Timetables are confirmed at the start of term.

 After your first and second year of level 3 study you are given the confidence to progress straight into the industry!
 However, you are also given the tools to progress further in your education, either through our own Higher National Diploma course, university or Drama/Dance school.

 Why college is different to school